 Gruyeres is a charming medieval town couple of hours train ride from Geneve.
 One of the top things to do in Gruyeres is a visit to the La Maison Cailler chocolate factory.
 Chocolate lovers cannot miss a visit to this chocolate factory where you can take a tour on origin, evolution of the chocolate and the chocolate making process which also includes an unlimited chocolate tasting at end of the tour.
 The other major points of interest is a visit to the Gruyeres Cheese factory.
 On a tour of the cheese factory, one can learn about the manufacturing and processing of one of the finest cheese in the world – the Gruyeres Cheese.
 A visit to Gruyeres is incomplete without a visit to the medieval village of Gruyeres.

 A 10 minutes bus ride from the Gruyeres Cheese factory will get you to the village of Gruyeres.
 The Gruyeres village sits in a picturesque location and several historical buildings including the Gruyeres Castle.
+The medieval village of Gruyeres is one of the most beautiful villages in Switzerland.
 You can take a tour of the medieval castle of Gruyeres and explore the history of the region.
 The village square is surrounded by restaurants where you try some Gruyeres special cheese delicacies like Fondue and Raclette.
 HR Giger Museum and the Tibet Museum are two unique museums located in the Gruyeres Village which should definitely not miss.

 Montreux is a beautiful resort town set in a picturesque along the shores of Lake Geneva.
 The Lake promenade decorated with flower beds, sculptures, and Belle Epoque buildings is great for a stroll taking in the views of the Lake and the Alps.
 Chillon castle, one of the top landmarks in Switzerland is some 10 minutes bus ride from the Montreux train station.
 The tour of the castle walks through 1000 years of history through recreated halls and prison rooms.
 The castle is located in a picturesque setting on the shores of Lake Geneva with a stunning backdrop of the snow-capped Alps and is popularly known as the ‘fairytale Castle of Switzerland’.